Azizbek-Akhmadov/SMS-MS/Buddy-bot-foodreciept./README.md

 I created a ROS package, add this script to the package's scripts directory, and make it executable.
 Then, launched the ROS node using rosrun or include it in a launch file along with other necessary nodes.

  Publish customer preferences to the 'customer_preferences' topic, and the node will generate the meal recommendation and publish it on the 'meal_recommendation' topic.
 I can subscribe to the 'meal_recommendation' topic in another node to receive the recommendations and further process them or display them to the user.

+ # ReceiptGenerationNode

+ I created a ReceiptGenerationNode class that initializes the ROS node and subscribes to the 'selected_items' topic to receive the selected meal items.

+The generate_receipt() method is called whenever selected items are received.
+It splits the selected items string into a list of items, calculates the total cost using the calculate_total_cost() method, and generates a digital receipt using the generate_digital_receipt() method.
+The receipt is then logged to the console, but you can modify it to publish the receipt to another topic or use it as per your application requirements.

+To implement the get_item_cost() method based on your logic to retrieve the cost of an individual item.
+This method takes in an item name and returns its cost.

+Item names and their costs in the get_item_cost() method based on my database or source of item information.

+To use this code, created a ROS package, add this script to the package's scripts directory, and make it executable.
+Then, launch the ROS node using rosrun or include it in a launch file along with other necessary nodes.

+Publish the selected items as a comma-separated string to the 'selected_items' topic, and the node will calculate the total cost and generate a digital receipt.